facebookarchive/atom-ide-hack/README.md

 This plugin provides basic IDE support for Hack when using `atom-ide`; a full-featured experience is available as part of [Nuclide](https://nuclide.io).

+Atom-IDE and Nuclide are both currently unmaintained - we strongly recommend using Visual Studio Code and `vscode-hack` instead.

 ## Examples

 ![screenshot of lint errors](example.png)